Sidley Austin LLP - The Inside View

 Main areas of work

-Services: Corporate and finance; employment; international trade; IP and technology; litigation, disputes and investigations; regulatory and government affairs; restructuring; tax Industries: Agribusiness; energy; financial services; hospitality; insurance; investment funds; life sciences; media and entertainment; real estate; REITs; technology
+Services: Corporate governance, global finance; employee benefits and executive compensation ;global arbitration, trade and advocacy; IP litigation; technology; commercial litigation and disputes; white collar: government litigation and investigations; regulatory litigation and government strategies; restructuring; tax Industries: Agribusiness; energy; financial services; hospitality; insurance; investment funds; life sciences; entertainment, sports and media; real estate; REITs; technology

 Firm profile